 Your education teaches you a skill set.
 That prepares you to work for someone else.

 But how about the leaders, creatives and independent thinkers?
 Schools lack a curriculum for an entrepreneurial path.

 Because of that, lack of business “know-how” sets entrepreneurs up for failure.
 We repeatedly hear about most businesses failing within the first five years.
 No one wants to become that statistic.

 Successful entrepreneurs, fortunately, figure out the business side of things.
 You learn how to effectively network, negotiate deals, set your pricing and get things done fast.
 Most importantly, as a successful entrepreneur, you don’t let failure become an obstacle.

 Elon Musk poured all his money into his dream company SpaceX.
 When things didn’t go as planned, he experienced an epic setback.
 The massive failure eventually triggered a very public nervous breakdown for Musk.

 Hundreds of millions of dollars went down the drain.
 Because SpaceX is deeply personal to him, he picked himself up.
 Once again he used all his personal funds along with borrowed money from investors.
-On his fourth attempt, he successfully landed on Mars.
-His entrepreneurial mindset fueled him to keep going.
+He envisions building a colony on Mars by 2050.
+His entrepreneurial mindset fuels this vision.

 Success can seem like a gamble.
 Highly successful entrepreneurs share several commonalities.
 They combine mindset and skills to beat the odds.

 Here are five business skills to master:

 1. Sell your services

 Sales is the cure-all to every problem you face in your business.
 Yet, it has a bad rep.

 I don’t know anyone that wants to be pushed, persuaded or manipulated into a sale.
 The old school sales strategies simply don’t work, especially if you’re seeking long-term loyal clients.

 Don’t lower your standards.
 The sales people I know possess high integrity.
 It’s their attitude which sets them apart.
 They consistently put the clients need before their own.